vegaprotocol/specs/specs/0025-governance.md

 # Summary

-Simply put, Governance allow token owning users of the vega network to make on-chain decisions.

-Governance will provide a simple framework for users to create proposals involving Markets or the network in general, by creating new markets, or updating a market parameter, or network parameters.
+Governance allows token owning users of the vega network to make on-chain decisions.
+Implenting this specification will provide a simple framework for users to create proposals involving Markets or the network in general, by creating new markets, or updating a market parameter, or network parameters.

 Ideally this would provide a very simple framework allowing users to: